 How to Build a Riding Arena

-Go with a product and concept that has been well tested.
-The quality of materials is very important – it is better to choose local materials instead of shipping tons of sand from across the country.
-You will need a good contractor who should be someone who understands the importance of arena footing.
-Get a footing specialist, such as Footing Solutions USA, to work with your contractor to oversee the project.
+In arena construction and design, the quality of materials is very important – hire a horse arena footing specialist with many years of experience, such as Footing Solutions USA, to work with your contractor to select the sand and oversee the project.
 It may cost more in the short term, but it will save you money in the long term.
 Get the job done right the first time when building an arena to avoid issues and additional costs.

 Common complaints we hear all of the time:

-- “My arena base is coming up – light gravel is showing up in the footing.”
+- “My arena base is coming up – rocks are showing up in the footing.”

 - “My arena base is not draining – we have a swimming pool after rainfall.”